-Aikijutsu is an unarmed combat art derived from Daito-ryu aikijujutsu and closely related to Japanese swordsmanship.
+Aikijutsu is an unarmed defense art derived from Daito-ryu aikijujutsu and closely related to Japanese swordsmanship.
 In many other martial arts, strength and speed are emphasized in nearly every situation.
 Aikijutsu utilizes a softer and slower type of movement, with power added only after the attainment of excellent form.
-Many of the techniques, when done properly, require only a few ounces of pressure to yield rather spectacular results.
+Many of the techniques you will learn, when done properly, require only a few ounces of pressure to yield rather spectacular results.

 According to legend, aikijujutsu was created in the 12th century as a secret art of the Minamoto clan.
 Training in aikijujutsu was first opened to the general public by Takeda Sokaku in the early 20th century, and at that time the art became known as Daito-ryu.
 More than 30 varieties of aikijujutsu and aikido are taught today, embodying a wide range of technical and philosophical approaches to the art.